MathaiSibu/MathaiSibu.github.io/index.md

 ---
 A selection of smaller projects demonstrating specific data science and ML skills.

-•	Working in the cloud: Using data stored in Azure Blob buckets.
+<a href="https://mathaisibu.github.io/" target="_blank">Working in the cloud: Using data stored in Azure Blob Buckets.</a>•

 •	Optimising code with multiprocessing